-- Any periods without Start Orders (e.g., untimed practice period) should be available to all competitors. - Any non-Knockout periods with Start Orders (e.g., like one or more "Qualification" rounds) should be arranged so that each competitor has the same number of scheduled races, split evenly between lane A and lane B (if there are two lanes). - For any Knockout round, eligibility and format need to be defined in the Info Sheet. - A race may include competitors from different Categories. - Where Start Orders are used, competitors should have the opportunity for a Resting Time as set forth in Rule 9.17.1. - False Starts should follow Rule 9.15.7 for all competitors. - The speed climbing wall must comply with standards of safety see relevant certification standards as outlined in the USA Climbing Speed Certification Standards document, as updated in the Qualification Speed Trial Event Organizers Guide.
-Email youthseries@usaclimbing.org with questions. - An automated timing system should be used, but if such a timing system is not available, the timing system should meet the manual timing requirements published in the Qualification Speed Trial Event Organizers Guide on the www.usaclimbing.org website, as well as use the Probationary False Start rules in Rule 9.15. - A competitor from any Youth Region can compete in any QST (in any Youth Region).
+- Any periods without Start Orders (e.g., untimed practice period) should be available to all competitors. - Any non-Knockout periods with Start Orders (e.g., like one or more "Qualification" rounds) should be arranged so that each competitor has the same number of scheduled races, split evenly between lane A and lane B (if there are two lanes). - For any Knockout round, eligibility and format need to be defined in the Info Sheet. - A race may include competitors from different Categories. - Where Start Orders are used, competitors should have the opportunity for a Resting Time as set forth in Rule 9.17.1. - False Starts should follow Rule 9.15.7 for all competitors. - i) The event shall speed climbing wall must comply with the standards of safety see relevant certification standards as outlined in the USA Climbing Speed Certification Standards document, as updated in the Qualification Speed Trial Event Organizers Guide.
+Email youthseries@usaclimbing.org with questions. - For the avoidance of doubt, An automated timing system should be used, but if an automaticsuch a timing system is not used, available, the timing system should meet the manual timing requirements published in the Qualification Speed Trial Event Organizers Guide on the www.usaclimbing.org website, as well as use the Probationary

+False Start rules in Rule 9.15 shall apply.9.15.